• 0Shopping Cart

 Ready to Run

 Cynthia’s posture has completely changed since stepping into her volunteer role.
 She has become so passionate and invested that she recently felt led to supply burgers for the Smithville site meeting.
-Also, during a recent shortage of the burgers, she timed a trip to visit family in Corpus Christi so that she could gather the needed supplies, stopping at three Walmart locations along her route, just to ensure the site would have supplies for the meeting.
+Also, during a recent shortage of burgers, she timed a trip to visit family in Corpus Christi so that she could gather the needed supplies, stopping at three Walmart locations along her route just to ensure the site would have supplies for the meeting.

 Timothy and his family live in the Ukraine.
 They helped host our Feed the Need Missions team that went to the Ukraine in October of 2019.
 After the Ukraine trip, Timothy had the opportunity to visit the US.
 While he was visiting in Smithville, Texas, we got to meet up for dinner and shared more about the vision and heart of Feed the Need Missions.